MicrosoftDocs/VBA-Docs/api/Outlook.Inspector.HideFormPage.md

 ## Remarks

-You can use **HideFormRegion** to hide a form region by specifying the **[InternalName](Outlook.FormRegion.InternalName.md)** property of the form region, if the form region is an adjoining or separate form region.
+Use **HideFormRegion** to hide a form region by specifying the **[InternalName](Outlook.FormRegion.InternalName.md)** property of the form region, if the form region is an adjoining or separate form region.
 Only the add-in that implements the form region can hide the form region.

 ## Example